SrikrishnaKidambi/Java_based_GPU_Simulator/README.md

 #### Date : 14-02-2025

 Members : Srikrishna, Sai Krishna
+Tasks : Parsing the entire assembly code including text segment and data segment.
+Allowing the user to have the data segment only at the top of the program.
+Above parsing was implemented together from two different devices.
+Minor bug fixes and error handling.

+Decisions : Decided to use Java swing for the GUI support.

+#### Date : 14-02-2025

+Members : Srikrishna, Sai Krishna

 Decisions : Parsing the instructions seperately based on op codes.
 Using Hash map for mapping the labels to corresponding instructions.
 The above implementation was done together.